scalalandio/chimney/docs/docs/supported-transformations.md

     //
     // Bar
     //   b: scala.Option[java.lang.String] - no accessor named b in source type Foo
     //
+    // There are default values for b, the constructor argument/setter in Bar.
+Consider using .enableDefaultValues.
+    //
+    // There are default optional values available for b, the constructor argument/setter in Bar.
+Consider using .enableOptionDefaultsToNone.
+    //
     // Consult https://chimney.readthedocs.io for usage examples.
     ```